 Alice, a district nurse team lead working in Somerset, told Nursing in Practice said she had to split just 25 masks between her team of 20 last week, adding that ‘the lack of PPE is very concerning’.

-In a sector already burdened with vacancies, Alice said some of her team were ‘self-isolating and some may be taken ill, which means we have fewer staff to see patients’.
+Social care is already burdened with vacancies – and Alice said some of her team were ‘self-isolating and some may be taken ill, which means we have fewer staff to see patients’, creating shortages.

 She said that they were currently seeing fewer patients with lists having been reduced by around a quarter as non-essential visits were scrapped.